-According to figures calculated by the Polish Central Statistical Office, Poland had a population of 37,115,000 people dwelling there by the end of 2007.
+According to figures calculated by the Polish Central Statistical Office, Poland had a population of 37,115,000 people by the end of 2007.
 This made the average population density equal to 122 people / km2.
 Of this number, 61.5% of the people belonged to urban areas.
 Currently, according to the latest estimates calculated by the Polish Central Statistical Office, the population of Poland has now reached 38.14 million people.
 This indicates an increase of 1 million people since 2007.
 The male population of the country is about 48.2%, and the remaining 51.8% belongs to the female population.

 Unlike numerous countries in the rest of the world, the population of Poland is not increasing at a very high rate.
 It had a negative growth rate of .05% every year until 2007.
 This means that the population, instead of increasing, was decreasing every year.
 After 2007, the growth rate varied and the population grew slightly, but for the majority of the time, it was still decreasing.
 Even today, the growth rate is much less compared to that of many other countries.
 According to the estimates made in 2012, the growth rate is only at 1.19% today.

 The population of the Republic of Poland was at only 1 million around the year 1000.
 This figure doubled by 1370 and gave Poland a population density of 8.6 people per square km.
 The country was affected comparatively little by the Black Death than the rest of Western Europe, which is why its population didn’t fall as much and continued to rise.
 By 1490, Poland’s population had jumped up to about 8 million inhabitants.
 Urbanization in the country further increased the population due to the innumerous migrations.
 By 1815, there were 11 million Poles in the territory; but due to the 3 partitions after 1772, the population was distributed among different countries.